Peanut Chicken Stir Fry with Noodles

 Try one of these recipes:

-And here’s another chicken and noodle recipe with no peanuts if you’re in the mood – 20-minute spicy chicken pasta (peri-peri style).
+And are two other chicken and noodle recipes with no peanuts if you’re in the mood – 20-minute spicy chicken pasta (peri-peri style) and chicken and noodles in spicy coconut sauce

 Peanut Chicken Stir Fry With Noodles